Debt of developing countries: The determinants of external debt crises in developing countries

-Recent debt relief
+Debt relief

 37 impoverished countries have recently received partial or full cancellation of loans from foreign governments and international financial institutions, such as the IMF and World Bank under the Heavily Indebted Poor Countries (HIPC) Initiative, see table below.
 A further two countries, Eritrea and Sudan, are in the process towards full debt relief; Zimbabwe has unsustainable debt but has not made the reforms necessary to participate in the program.

 Under the Jubilee 2000 banner, a coalition of groups joined together to demand debt cancellation at the G7 meeting in Cologne, Germany.
 As a result, finance ministers of the world's wealthiest nations agreed to debt relief on loans owed by qualifying countries.

 A 2004 World Bank/IMF study found that in countries receiving debt relief, poverty reduction initiatives doubled between 1999 and 2004.
 Tanzania used savings to eliminate school fees, hire more teachers, and build more schools.
 Burkina Faso drastically reduced the cost of life-saving drugs and increased access to clean water.
 Uganda more than doubled school enrollment.